coinkite/BBQr/BBQr.md

 That said, we will add more type codes if the community wants them.

-Future type codes should exclude hex digits, so if we need to move to 2-character codes it could be done after the first 36 are consumed.
+If we need to move to 2-character codes, it could be done after the first 36 are consumed, but `B$` prefix will be updated to some other symbols.

 Code | File Contents
 -----|-----------------